astropy/astropy-APEs/APE_LTS.rst

 for the core astropy package, which consists of major releases every 6 months that add new features (e.g., v5.2), and releases in between this that are limited to fixing bugs or updating documentation (e.g., v5.2.1).
-Every two years, major releases are designated as being 'long term support' (e.g., v5.0) and we have committed to releasing bugfix releases for this version (e.g., v5.0.3) for up to two years.
+Every two years, major releases are designated as being LTS (e.g., v5.0) and we have committed to releasing bugfix releases for this version (e.g., v5.0.3) for up to two years.

-At the start of the project, having long term support releases was critical for acceptance by large organizations/projects for which stability is paramount, as the core package went through significant API changes from version to version due to the youth of the project and long term support releases were a way to shield against these changes, or at least reduce disruption to be every two years.
+At the start of the project, having LTS releases was critical for acceptance by large organizations/projects for which stability is paramount, as the core package went through significant API changes from version to version due to the youth of the project and LTS releases were a way to shield against these changes, or at least reduce disruption to be every two years.

 LTS releases are however not free: